-Eileen’s mother, Mary Westgate was born in 1866 in Hempnall, Norfolk.
-Aged 24, Mary moved south to Greenwich in London and worked as an Assistant Teacher at Lewisham Hill Road School.
+Eileen’s mother Mary Westgate was born in 1866 in Hempnall, Norfolk, at 24, Mary moved south to Greenwich in London and worked as an Assistant Teacher at Lewisham Hill Road School.

-After a short time the family moved to 2 and a half Wellington Terrace, now known as Beach Road.
-They called the house ‘Westgate House’ after her mother’s maiden name.
-It is still visible above the front door of 35 Beach Road.
+After a short time, the family moved to 2 and a half Wellington Terrace, now known as Beach Road.
+They called the house ‘Westgate House’ after her mother’s maiden name and it’s still visible above the front door of 35 Beach Road.

 After leaving education Eileen held various jobs including work as an English teacher and purchased a small secretarial agency.
 But she returned to education in 1934 for a Masters degree in Educational Psychology at the University College in London.

 By 1935 Eileen was a graduate student and living with her widowed mother in Greenwich.
 One night she was invited to a house party at 77 Parliament Hill in Hampstead where she met the journalist and author George Orwell, real name Eric Blair.